 These are classic signs of tension or cervicogenic headaches.

 If headaches occur regularly, it's worth identifying the underlying cause.
+Learn how we can help.

 A spinal assessment can determine whether neck dysfunction is contributing to your symptoms.